simonpcouch/simonpcouch/README.md

 -----------

-#### 🐥 say hi!
+#### 🐥 Say hi!

-if you're interested in trainings/workshops about R, the tidyverse, or tidymodels, please get in touch! i'm an [rstudio-certified](https://education.rstudio.com/trainers/people/couch+simon/) tidyverse trainer.
+If you're interested in trainings/workshops about R, the tidyverse, or tidymodels, please get in touch!
+I'm an [rstudio-certified](https://education.rstudio.com/trainers/people/couch+simon/) tidyverse trainer.

-please feel to reach out [by email](mailto:simonpatrickcouch@gmail.com) or by twitter [@simonpcouch](https://twitter.com/simonpcouch)! i've written a bit more about what i work on on my [website](https://simonpcouch.com) and my [blog](https://blog.simonpcouch.com/).
+Please feel to reach out [by email](mailto:simonpatrickcouch@gmail.com) or by twitter [@simonpcouch](https://twitter.com/simonpcouch)!
+I've written a bit more about what I work on on my [website](https://simonpcouch.com) and my [blog](https://blog.simonpcouch.com/).

-if you'd like to support my blog and/or maintenance on {broom}, {infer}, and {stacks}, you can [buy me a coffee](https://ko-fi.com/simonpcouch).
+If you'd like to support my blog and/or maintenance on {broom}, {infer}, and {stacks}, you can [buy me a coffee](https://ko-fi.com/simonpcouch).